conceptadev/mix/README.md

 An expressive way to build design systems effortlessly in Flutter.

-A library of primitive building blocks to help developers and designers create consistent UI.
+Mix offers primitive building blocks to help developers and designers create beautiful, and consistent UI.

 ## Motivation & Goals